-- 1. $\theta{JA}$ is measured in free air with the component mounted on a high effective thermal conductivity test board with "direct attach" features.
+- 1. θJA is measured in free air with the component mounted on a high effective thermal conductivity test board with "direct attach" features.
 See Tech Brief TB379. - 2.
 For $\theta{JC}$ , the "case temp" location is the center of the exposed metal pad on the package underside. - 3.
-Limits should be considered typical and are not production tested.
+Limits established by characterization and are not production tested.